Changelog

 the old

-now do (as is the expected behaviour in traditional stream classes) -
+Iterator.Readmethods did not advance the input stream position, but the newCharStream.Readnow do (as is the expected behaviour in traditional stream classes) -

 the old

-is equivalent to the newPeek()
+Read()is equivalent to the newPeek() -

 the old

-is equivalent to the newPeekString(int)
+Read(int)is equivalent to the newPeekString(int) -

 the old

-is equivalent to the new (and old)Peek(1)
+Peek()is equivalent to the new (and old)Peek(1)

 -